djeada/Algorithms-And-Data-Structures/README.md

 The code is written in two of my favorite programming languages: C++ and Python.
 To the best of my ability, I adhered to modern practices.

-Aside from the code, you'll come across various of comprehensive notes that I collected while learning the subject.
+Aside from the code, you'll come across various of comprehensive notes that I wrote down while learning the subject.

 <h1>Requirements</h1>